 New civil health care fraud cases will increase revenue and provide additional deterrence to future fraud.
-We anticipate measurable and meaningful increase in the number of cases initiated under the state False Claims Act over the next three to five years, a time frame reflecting the recent effective date of the law, the complexity of financial fraud investigations, the need to coordinate with both criminal investigators and state partners, and the time necessary to pursue fraud investigations to completion.
-The funding and hiring of additional forensic fraud examiners within the Office of the Attorney General may significantly improve the State's ability to increase the number of state False Claims Act cases.
+We anticipate measurable and meaningful increase in the number of cases initiated under the state False Claims Act over the next three to five years, a time frame reflecting the recent effective date of the law, the complexity of financial fraud investigations, initiatives to enhance coordination with both criminal investigators and state partners, and the time necessary to pursue fraud investigations to completion.
+Enhancements to the AGO's fraud reporting website and a dedicated fraud reporting "hotline" should improve the State's ability to realize revenue enhancements.
+As the caseload increases, the funding and hiring of additional forensic fraud examiners within the AGO may also significantly improve revenue enhancements.